WashingMachine94/Youtube-Downloader/README.md

 > [!CAUTION]
 > This project has been discontinued and no longer works.
-I've removed the release
 > You can however clone the repository and build it yourself using electron-builder.

 # Youtube-Downloader